 So that Meowrice can sell her to a fat, old American cat as wife.
 Jaune-Tom and Robespierre are following Mewsette, despite the dangers of the trip.
 They are intercepted by Meowrice.
 He gets them drunk and shanghaied to Alaska, so they aren’t in a position to interfere.
 Will there be a happy ending?
 Do you really need to ask?

 Some additional niceties

-In addition to the main story, the animated art is quite nice, especially during the musical numbers — and the movie even manages to introduce the audience to the great artists of France at the time.
-Another point in the favor of Gay Purr-ee is that, unlike so many musicals, the songs don’t detract from the story, but advances it — although it occasionally felt like there were too many songs too close together.
+In addition to the main story, the animated art is quite nice, especially during the musical numbers.
+And the movie even manages to introduce the audience to the great artists of France at the time.
+Another point in the favor of Gay Purr-ee is that, unlike so many musicals, the songs don’t detract from the story.
+Instead, they advance it.
+Although it occasionally felt like there were too many songs too close together.

 In addition to the voice acting already mentioned, it should be pointed out that the film is narrated by Morey Amsterdam (The Dick Van Dyke Show), with several voices contributed by the man of 1,000 voices, Mel Blanc (The Looney Tunes, Neptune’s Daughter).

 Editorial review of Gay Purr-ee courtesy of Amazon.com

 This little gem has the pedigree of a purebred Persian: it features voices of no less than Judy Garland and Robert Goulet, the original songs of Wizard of Oz composers Harold Arlen and E.Y.
 Harburg, and the writing talents of animation giant Chuck Jones.
 Garland gives life to our young heroine, Mewsette, a naive country kitty who runs off to seek the bright lights of Gay ’90s Paris; Goulet is her devoted country bumpkin beau, Jaune-Tom, who sets off to find her (accompanied by the scrappy kitten Robespierre).